► We review Skoda's smallest crossover

 For visual excitement, you will need to search long and hard, but I discovered some twiggy looking streaks in the light housings and a rear chrome-effect valance that is a toddlers’ push car version of the new RS6 Avant.
 That's about it.
 The Kamiq is entirely unobtrusive and unaffected.

-You get decent value too.
-The SE 1.0 TSI 115 car we had cost £23,200, but many of the options included in this price were essentially pointless: fancy sat nav when wireless CarPlay is standard, a retractable tow bar (I dread to think what this could tow – an empty wheelbarrow perhaps?) and some ambient white lighting at a cost of £250.
+You do get decent value from the Kamiq.
+The SE 1.0 TSI 115 car we tested cost £23,200, but many of the options included in this price were essentially pointless: fancy sat-nav when wireless CarPlay is standard, a retractable tow bar (I dread to think what this could tow – an empty wheelbarrow perhaps?) and some ambient white lighting at a cost of £250.
 For white light!
 At its original price of £19,935, the Kamiq seems far better value.

 It’s a Skoda, so it must be practical…